 The First Bank Credit Cards

 Although many credit cards were developed, there weren’t any issued by banks until 1946, when John Briggs, from the Flatbush National Bank of Brooklyn, became the first to offer charge cards called Charge-It cards.
 This card allowed customers to go within a 2-block radius and purchase from multiple vendors before going to the bank.
 Then, in 1958, Bank of America issued the first credit card for general use, called the BankAmericard.
-American Express then revolutionized the credit card and made the first plastic credit card, which BankAmericard quickly followed. first The card came with a $300 limit and was the first revolving credit, allowing people to carry a balance and can be used at any establishment.
+American Express then revolutionized the credit card and made the first plastic credit card, which BankAmericard quickly followed.
+The card came with a $300 limit and was the first revolving credit, allowing people to carry a balance and can be used at any establishment.
 Customers could use the revolving credit to pay down their balances in monthly installments rather than paying the entire balance as they would with a Charge-It or Diners Club card.
 BankAmericard merged with National BankAmericard, Inc. in 1970, and six years later, it became Visa.
 Today, Visa continues to be a leader in the credit card industry, offering a wide range of products and services to consumers around the world.

 Processing Credit Cards Manually